Teetering on the brink of divorce? But also unsure if ending things is REALLY the right choice? Discernment Counseling can help.

 Discernment Counseling is Not a Good Choice When:

-- When one spouse has already made a final decision to divorce
+- Leaning out spouse has already made a final decision to divorce

-- When one spouse is coercing the other to participate
+- One spouse is coercing the other to participate